7 Mar 2025 | By : Dr. Albert Winandar, D.C.

 Chiropractic Care

-Spinal Adjustments: Chiropractors specializing in treating scoliosis use specific spinal manipulation to adjust the spine and improve alignment, which can reduce pain and muscle tension
+Spinal Adjustments: Chiropractors specializing in treating scoliosis use specific spinal manipulation to adjust the spine and improve alignment, which can give pain relief and muscle tension reduction that may also relieve nerve compression and improve function.

 Pain Management Techniques

-Myofacial Release Technique can help with inflammation and muscle spasms.
+Myofacial Release Technique can help with inflammations and muscle spasms.
 The purpose is to increase blood flow and helps relax tight muscles.

 Scraping using oil such as coconut oil, Magnesium oil can reduce inflammation on the tight muscles.